Incisivosaurus: Description

-Feathered specimens
+Feathered juvenile specimens

 In 2010, two feathered oviraptorosaur specimens were described, both of which preserved feather traces.
 These specimens (both juveniles, though one closer to maturity than the other) showed that the feathers were similar to the related Caudipteryx, with long (symmetrical) vaned feathers on the hand and tail, and the rest of the body covered in simpler, downy feathers.
 Though initially interpreted as specimens of Similicaudipteryx, later research suggested that they could instead be referred to Incisivosaurus.

 The nature of the feathers preserved in the two Yixian specimens appeared to Xu and colleagues, who described the two feathered specimens, to change with age.
 The youngest specimen had relatively short primary feathers (those anchored to the hand) compared to its tail feathers.
 In the older specimen, the primary feathers were the same length as the tail feathers, and secondary feathers (those anchored to the lower arm) were also present.
 The primary feathers may have grown more slowly than the tail feathers, not reaching equal size until the animal was close to maturity, and the secondary feathers would not appear at all until this more mature stage.
 This suggests that the wing feathers had little use at a young age, only becoming fully developed with maturity.